zerasul/mdbook_en/13Scroll/scroll.md

 ![Example 14](13Scroll/img/ej12.png "Example 14")
 _Example 14: Plane Scrolling using Map_

-After seeing this last example, we can conclude this chapter; where we have been able to see how the Scroll works, which allows to create different effects and to give a better sensation to our games.
+After seeing this last example, we can conclude this chapter; where we have been able to see how the Scroll works, which allows us to create different effects and to give a better sensation to our games.

 ## References